Dean Wareham

-Dean Wareham (born 1 August 1963) is an American musician and actor who formed the band Galaxie 500 in 1987.
-He left Galaxie 500 in April 1991 and founded the band Luna.
-Since Luna's breakup in 2005, Wareham has released albums with fellow Luna bandmate (and wife) Britta Phillips (see Dean and Britta).
-They also work as film composers, notably on the Noah Baumbach films The Squid and the Whale and Mistress America.
-He released a self-titled album in 2014 and reformed Luna in 2015.
+Dean Wareham (born 1 August 1963) is a New Zealand-American musician and actor who co-founded the band Galaxie 500 in 1987.
+He departed from Galaxie 500 in April 1991 and went on to establish the band Luna.
+Following Luna's dissolution in 2005, Wareham has collaborated on albums with fellow Luna band member (and wife) Britta Phillips, forming the duo known as Dean & Britta.
+They have also ventured into film composition, notably contributing to the soundtracks of Noah Baumbach's films The Squid and the Whale (2005) and Mistress America.
+In 2014, Wareham released a self-titled album and in 2015, he reformed Luna.

 Early life

-Born in Wellington, New Zealand, Wareham is the son of John Wareham, author, and Margaret Wareham (née Owles).
-His family moved to Sydney, Australia, before settling in New York City in 1977.
-Wareham attended the Dalton School in New York and Harvard University, graduating with a B.A. in social studies.
-He has three siblings, including Louise Wareham, a novelist.
+Born in Wellington, New Zealand, Wareham's family relocated to Sydney, Australia, before eventually settling in New York City in 1977.
+Wareham attended the Dalton School in New York and Harvard University, where he earned a B.A. in social studies.
+He has three siblings, one of whom is Louise Wareham, a novelist.